sachinchoolur/lightGallery/site/content/demos/iframe.md

 ---
-title: 'Iframe'
+title: 'Iframe lightbox'
 description: 'Open iframe in lightGallery.'
 lead:
-    'If you want to display a webpage within the gallery, you just need to set data-iframe attribute true for the slide item. lightGallery will automatically display the source in an iframe.
+    'Create simple lightbox iframe gallery with lightGallery.
+If you want to display a webpage, google map, PDF file or any other iframe within the gallery, you just need to set data-iframe attribute true for the slide item. lightGallery will automatically display the source in an iframe.
 This can be used to view PDF files, google maps and more.'